Fred VanVleet NBA Preview vs. the Nuggets

 Fred VanVleet Insights vs. the Nuggets

+- This season, he's put up 16.2% of the Rockets' attempted field goals, as he's averaging 14.1 per contest.

-- VanVleet is averaging 8.5 three-point field goal attempts per game this season, which is 24.4% of his team's shots from beyond the arc.
+- He's put up 8.2 threes per game, or 24.0% of his team's shots from beyond the arc this season.

-- VanVleet's Rockets average 100.1 possessions per game, fewest among NBA teams, while the Nuggets have a middling offense in terms of tempo, ranking 19th with 99.6 possessions per contest.
+- VanVleet's Rockets average 99.8 possessions per game, fewest among NBA teams, while the Nuggets are one of the league's fastest, ranking ninth with 100.2 possessions per contest.

-- Defensively, the Nuggets are seventh in the league, giving up 108.8 points per game.

-- On the glass, the Nuggets are sixth in the NBA, allowing 42.3 rebounds per contest.
+- The Nuggets are the seventh-best defensive squad in the NBA, conceding 108.9 points per contest.

+- The Nuggets allow 42.6 rebounds per game, ranking eighth in the league.

-- The Nuggets are the sixth-ranked team in the NBA, giving up 24.6 assists per game.
+- The Nuggets are the ninth-ranked squad in the NBA, conceding 24.8 assists per contest.

-- The Nuggets are the second-ranked team in the league at allowing threes, giving up 10.4 made 3-pointers per contest.
+- The Nuggets give up 10.4 made 3-pointers per game, second-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!